0xPARC/0xparc-intro-book/easy/src/mpc.typ

 5. Now, Alice has all the passwords for all the possible inputs, but how can she give Bob the password for $(b_1, dots, b_n)$?
    Alice doesn't want to let Bob have any other passwords -- and Bob isn't willing to tell Alice which password he is asking for.
-   This is where we will use the oblivious transfer."
+   This is where we will use the "oblivious transfer."

 We now flesh out this outline, starting with garbled circuits.